2004–05 FC Basel season: First round

-- Terek Grozny (16 September 2004)
+Terek Grozny (16 September 2004)

 The first leg of the tie against the Russian Cup holders was played in the Lokomotiv Stadium (Moscow) because of the political situation in Chechnya.
 Torrential rain before and during the game had made pitch soggy and tricky underfoot.
 In the early minutes the home defence had problems keeping the Basel forwards under control.
 The visitors started well and looked the most likely team to score in the early stages.
 After just four minutes Christian Giménez was unlucky not to score, his close-range header hit the post after Mile Sterjovski had nodded forward a right-wing cross from Julio Hernán Rossi.
 In the ninth minute Giménez again went close, but his header was held by Terek goalkeeper Volodymyr Savchenko at the second attempt.
 The home side came better into the game as the match progressed.
 With their only real chance of the first half they took the lead as a through-ball from Aleksandr Shmarko beat the Basel offside trap and Andrei Fedkov pushed the ball past keeper Pascal Zuberbühler in the 38th minute.
 Basel pressed consistently for an equaliser.
 Scott Chipperfield's corner from the left in the 57th minute was headed on by Rossi and Giménez was left unmarked to score with his knee from just three metres.
-Despite the fact that towards the end of the game it was the home team who more in control of the game and despite the slippy conditions, the two defences remained mainly on top and the game ended with this 1–1 draw.
+Despite the fact that towards the end of the game it was the home team who more in control of the game and despite the slippery conditions, the two defences remained mainly on top and the game ended with this 1–1 draw.

-- Return match (30 September 2004)
+Return match (30 September 2004)

 The second leg was played in St. Jakob-Park in front of 15,895 spectators.
 It was again Basel who started better into the game.
 Christian Giménez was again the most dangerous striker with two early chances.
 But it was Julio Hernán Rossi who opened the score in the 11th minute.
 Basel should have added to the score with the chances that they created, but as the match progressed the Terek midfield and defense became more hardy and Basel were lacking creative ideas, especially in the second period.
 In the 65th minute, therefore, Basel head-coach Christian Gross substituted Rossi out and brought in the more creative player Matías Delgado.
 This tactical move paid-off as in the 89th minute Delgado crossed from the left after a corner-kick and Brazilian right back Kléber nodded the ball home to give Basel a 2–0 win and a 3–1 on aggregate.